ClaraVth/torchgeo_arcgis/README.md

 Implementation of TorchGeo into ArcGIS Pro

 ## Set up the enviroment
-ArcGIS Pro needs to be installed - I use version 3.4 (does only work on Windows)
+ArcGIS Pro needs to be installed - does only work on Windows - I use version 3.4

 Create a virtual environment with python 3.11 install the following packages: